ChuckPa/PlexDBRepair/README.md

 ```
     Plex,inc and LSIO docker images are included in "Docker" platform category independent of the actual host.

+    Additional hosts and docker images can easily be supported in almost all cases with appropriate path
+    information.
+Please contact me as needed.

 ### General installation and usage instructions